heydevanand/Learn2Contribute/collaboration/github.md

 # Setting Up Git
 Git is a version control system that interacts with GitHub.

-- Install Git: Refer to Installing Git [Git Guide](./version-control/git.md)
+- Install Git: Refer to Git Installation section [Git Guide](/version-control/git.md).

 - Configure Git: Git needs to be configured with your GitHub credentials.
 To set the username and email that will be associated with your Git commits: